 - Plan your day.
 Business may be slow, and you may not have the energy to work anyway, or so you think.
 Even if your calendar is empty, you need to plan your day.
 It can be simple: Get up, eat, walk the dog, write your blog, take care of your environment.
 Simply knowing that you will go about the daily tasks of living can feel good, and when you are running errands or cleaning off your desk, purging files, or just doing the dishes, you won’t have time to feel so down.

 - Find a way to make or save some money.
-If you clip a couple coupons, find a deal online for something you needed, or take back those shoes you thought you wanted but will never wear, you are making yourself a little more financially secure.
+If you clip a couple of coupons, find a deal online for something you need, or take back those shoes you thought you wanted but will never wear, you make yourself a little more financially secure.
 Money worries are very common when you are depressed, so being a little bit careful is also healthy.

-- Interact with another real live human being.
-Depression can cause you to want to avoid other people, and almost nothing could be worse for your condition.
-Even if it’s someone you know only casually, just saying “Hello.
+- Interact with another real human being.
+Depression can cause you to want to avoid other people, but almost nothing could be worse for your condition.
+Even if it’s someone you know only casually, just saying, “Hello.
 How are you?” will lift your spirits as well as theirs.
 Having a real conversation and sharing feelings can do even more.

-- Spend ten minutes learning about meditation.
-The jury is in: meditation works.
+- Spend 10 minutes learning about meditation.
+The jury is in: Meditation works.
 You may think it’s not for you or not possible for you, but do some research.
 The practice is so simple, and the rewards are great.

-- Don’t buy into depression think.
-This is where you allow yourself to be limited by your depression.
+- Don’t buy into depression-think.
+This is when you allow yourself to be limited by your depression.
 You don’t have to.
 Depression is an illness, but it doesn’t have to define who you are.
 Remember, you don’t have to be a victim of depression, you can fight this.

 Depression is horrible, and I don’t want to stay in that space one second longer than necessary.
 It takes work to get out of it, but it is so worth the effort.
 Feeling some joy when you’ve been down is a breath of fresh air.
 Taking the above suggestions will make that possible.